Business Partnerships Associate

 - Sustain relationships with key stakeholders by providing high-quality customer service, timely communication, and coaching on best practices for intern supervision.

-- Develop new employment program internship opportunities in the East Bay and track new relationships using a moves management framework
+- Develop new employment program internship opportunities in San Francisco and the East Bay, as well as remote internship opportunities.
+Track new relationships using a moves management framework.

-- Build a pipeline of prospective employer partners and increase the number and types of internships offered in the East Bay.
+- Build a pipeline of prospective employer partners and increase the number and types of internships offered.

 - Assess prospective employer partners’ viability to deliver a positive work experience for a young person.